ehlowr0ld/hmr/packages/uvicorn-hmr/README.md

 The behavior of `reload_include` and `reload_exclude` is different from uvicorn in several ways:

 1. Uvicorn allows specifying patterns (such as `*.py`), but in uvicorn-hmr only file or directory paths are allowed; patterns will be treated as literal paths.
-2. Uvicorn supports watching non-Python files (such as templates), but uvicorn-hmr currently only supports hot-reloading Python source files.
+2. Uvicorn supports watching non-Python files (such as templates), and uvicorn-hmr also supports hot-reloading when any accessed files are modified (including config files, templates, data files, etc.) through reactive file system tracking.
 3. Uvicorn always includes/excludes all Python files by default (even if you specify `reload-include` or `reload-exclude`, all Python files are still watched/excluded accordingly), but uvicorn-hmr only includes/excludes the paths you specify.
 If you do not provide `reload_include`, the current directory is included by default; if you do provide it, only the specified paths are included.
 The same applies to `reload_exclude`.

 The following options are supported but do not have any alternative in `uvicorn`: